BigOokie/skywire-wing-commander/docs/DESIGN.md

-# High level design: skywire-telegram-notify-bot
+# High level design: Wing Commander - A SkyMiner Management Telegram
+Bot built for the Skyfleet community

-This document provides the high-level design outline for the skywire-telegram-notify-bot application (written in Go).
+This document provides the high-level design outline for the _Wing Commander_ Telegram Bot (previously known as _skywire-telegram-notify-bot_) (written in Go).

-All key elements of the Bot application are covered within this document (or will be once completed - this is a work in progress).
+All key elements of the Bot are covered at high-level within this document (or will be once completed - this is a work in progress).

+# Disclaimer
+Please note that I am not part of the official SkyCoin or Skywire team.
+I am just an active and interested member of the Skyfleet community.
+Most of what I do is driven by self-education and scratching my own itches.

+All code for the Wing Commander Bot is open source and available for anyone to review - but comes with no warranty or liabilty.
+You assume all risk if you choose to use it.

 # Purpose
-The Bot is intended to run on a Skywire Manager Node and provide its owner with near real-time notifications about significant events that occur within the Skywire Nodes that are managed by the Skywire Manager (collectivley referred to as the SkyMiner).
+The Wing Commander Telegram Bot is intended to run on a Skywire Manager Node (Official or DIY) and provide its owner with the ability to interact with and manage the SkyMiner in real-time.
+This includes the ability to request status of Nodes that are connected to and managed by the Skywire Manager.
+The Bot will also send notifications about significant events that occur within the Nodes.

 # Key Features
-The following key features are to be supported by the Bot applications.
-Those denoted with an `!` are not yet implemented and are roadmap concepts currently - however consideration has been given to these (at some level) within the overall design of the Bot application.
+The following key features are intended to be supported by the Wing Commander Bot.
+Items denoted with an `!` are not yet implemented and are roadmap concepts currently - however consideration has been given to these (at some level) within the overall design of the Bot application.

 ## Automated notifications
-* **Heartbeat** notifications.
+*  ! **Heartbeat** notifications.
 Used to notify the owner of the Bot that the Bot application is still alive and running.
 Can be turned on or off (default).
 * Skywire Node **inbound** and **outbound** **connection events**.
 Monitoring of the Skywire Nodes can be turned on and off (default).
 When enabled, the Bot will send an alert to the associated Telegram chat session (managed by Telegram API ChatID).
 A summary of the changes will be shown.

 ## Ad-hoc (manual) interaction